19-Ton Magnet Augments NIH MRI Facility

 Fifteen years ago, NIH got the third 7T magnet ever made.
 This first-generation machine, made by GE, required 300 tons of steel shielding.

-“Interesting results with [the first-generation machine] led to the development of a second-generation 7T,” said Koretsky.
+“Interesting results with that led to the development of a second-generation 7T, with active magnetic shielding—we de-risked the technology,” said Koretsky.
 “This work demonstrated the need for another 7T for the broader NIH community.”

 The new machine, built by Siemens, represents the third-generation of 7T magnets.
 It is expected to perform in the proud tradition of its smaller, lower-field forbears: NIH acquired one of the first 4T MRI machines in the world when it debuted and pioneered GE’s first 3T machine years ago.
 3T MRI is now a standard around the world.